jerriel22/Portfolio/README.md

-Download all the file first and then put it ALL in one folder, After that you're done.
+Download the .zip file and extract it to its folder.

  !note!
 Open the portfolio file first. enjoy!